 Gaudi has used this and extended it to natural symbolism.
-You can’t miss this Sagrada Familia fact the moment you step inside the Basilica.
+You can’t miss this fact the moment you step inside Sagrada Familia.

 For instance, the large pillars inside which support the entire structure look like massive trees.
 One of these pillars has a turtle at its base, and another has a tortoise symbolizing the balance between land and sea.

 The same symbolism exists in Gaudi’s Park Guell too.
-Check out amazing facts about Park Guell.
+Check out amazing Park Guell facts.